macicchino/Food_Insecurity/README.md

 </details>

 ### Description of Data
+Our original data source is a comprehensive resource to analyze food insecurity and possible relating variables by locations including Federal Information Processing System (FIPS) Codes, counties, and states.
+The variables that accompany the food insecurity data include how and where consumers access food and how numerous these access points are within a given location.
+In addition to the original dataset, the group has acquired additional food insecurity data to help expand our analysis and predictions.

 The tables below include the Stores Table, Local Table, Restaurants Table, and Insecurity Table.

 #### Tables

 <Details><Summary>Stores Table</Summary>
-The Stores Table shows the change by percentage of grocery stores from 2011 to 2016 by FIPS, state and county.
+The Stores Table shows the percent change of grocery stores from 2011 to 2016 by FIPS, state and county.

 ![dev_1](Resources/Images/stores.png "Stores Image")